-Habitat and Migration
+Northern Flicker Habitat and Distribution

 The yellow-shafted subspecies is more common in the eastern and central portions of the range, as well as all of the Canadian range.
 The red-shafted flicker is most common in the western part of the range and north through British Columbia.
 On very rare occasions, northern flickers have been recorded as vagrant birds in northern Europe.

 While a large central portion of this bird's range is occupied year-round, in summer, the northern flicker's breeding range extends further north to include most of Canada and Alaska except the highest tundra regions.
 In winter they are found deeper in the southwestern United States and into northern Mexico.

 These woodpeckers, unlike most woodpecker species, prefer to forage on the ground for ants and beetles, and their antacid saliva helps defeat ants' acid defenses.
 Northern flickers hop on the ground or cling to low stumps or at the base of trees, and when perched, they are often seen in a posture more familiar to passerines than woodpeckers, though they can cling vertically as well.
 During courtship, they are active and agile, and their undulating flight with rapid wing flaps and short glides is distinctive because it highlights their bold underwing colors.

 Like all woodpeckers, northern flickers vary their diet seasonally depending on what foods are available in their range.
 They are primarily insectivorous, but also eat different fruits, seeds, and nuts depending on season and availability.

 These are monogamous birds and both parents excavate a suitable nesting cavity or arrange the nest with minimal material.
 Northern flickers will sometimes use birdhouses or take over abandoned holes of belted kingfishers or bank swallows.